 Australian singer-songwriter and producer Felicity Vanderveen is a crafter of lush and dreamy pop-tinged R&B soundscapes.
 Today, the 21-year old Brisbane based artist, artistically known as FELIVAND, has shared her latest project, the smooth and immersive Nerve.
 Initially planned for a pre-pandemic release, the six-track EP is a meditative mix of entrancing bedroom pop and hypnotic neo-soul that dwells on the complex emotional facets of modern love and personal growth.
 While FELIVAND has been releasing music since 2017, Nerve signifies a confident leap into funkier and more full-bodied production.
-Instrumental nods to trip-hop and contemporary pop provide a kaleidoscopic backdrop for her gliding vocals to create a vibrant sound palette that feels both electronic and elemental.
+Instrumental nods to trip-hop and contemporary pop provide a multicolored backdrop for her gliding vocals to create a vibrant sound palette that feels both electronic and elemental.
 From the driving synth melodies of “Gone” to the woozy atmosphere on “L/D,” this set of songs is unquestionably Vanderveen’s most captivating material yet.

-Leading up to the release of ‘Nerve,’ we caught up with FELIVAND over email to discuss the making of her dazzling new EP, sonic influences, taking a single-focused approach to releasing music and more.
+Leading up to the release of ‘Nerve,’ we caught up with FELIVAND over email to discuss the making of her dazzling new EP, sonic influences, taking a singles-focused approach to releasing music and more.
 Check out the full conversation below.